 It is important to remember when using your ratio that it will only be accurate if your long acting or background insulin is correct.
-If background insulin is too little your blood glucose will creep up gradually throughout the day, if too much it will drop throughout the day.
+If your background insulin is too little, your blood glucose will creep up gradually throughout the day, or if it is too much, your blood glucose will drop throughout the day.

 You can check if your background insulin is correct by eating a carbohydrate free meal as follows: